Williams FW12: FW12

-Early in the season the FW12 was described by both Nigel Mansell and Riccardo Patrese as being pathetically slow in a straight line.
-The facts backed up the drivers' claims.
+Early in the season the FW12 was described by both Nigel Mansell and Riccardo Patrese as being "pathetically slow in a straight line" and speed trap figures backed up their claims.
 In qualifying for the opening race of the season in Brazil, despite Mansell qualifying a surprising second on the grid, the FW12 was only timed at 265 km/h on the Jacarepaguá circuits 900 metre long back straight.
 This compared to the over 290 km/h recorded by McLaren and Lotus with their Honda turbo engines.
-That speed deficit, along with trouble from the reactive suspension system, saw only one point scored before the mid-season British Grand Prix, when Riccardo Patrese finished 6th in Monaco.
-For his part, Mansell - who had won 11 races though 1986 and 1987, more than any other driver - failed to finish the first seven races of the 1988 season.
+That speed deficit, along with trouble from the computer controlled Reactive Ride suspension system, saw only one point scored before the mid-season British Grand Prix, when Riccardo Patrese finished 6th in Monaco.
+For his part, Mansell—who had won 11 races though 1986 and 1987, more than any other driver—failed to finish the first seven races of the 1988 season, a situation which would end up seeing Mansell leave Williams at the end of the year to join Ferrari.

-Williams had debuted their own version of the computer controlled "active suspension" on the FW11 at the 1987 Italian Grand Prix, with Nelson Piquet taking victory in the system's debut (it was called "Williams Reactive Ride" by the team as Lotus had the copyright on the "active" name in F1).
+Williams had debuted their own version of the computer controlled "active suspension" on the FW11 at the 1987 Italian Grand Prix, with Nelson Piquet taking victory in the system's debut (it was called "Williams Reactive Ride" by the team as Lotus had the copyright on the "Active Suspension" name in F1).
 Williams made revisions to the system in the off-season, deciding to use it on the FW12 with the hope it would be an advantage over the other non-turbo cars and put it on a more equal footing with the more powerful turbo-powered teams.
-Unfortunately though, the revisions had a detrimental effect.
-The main problem encountered by the team was that air was getting into the hydraulics and disturbing the computerised settings making the FW12's handling unpredictable, with both Mansell and Patrese pointing out on numerous occasions that the suspension settings were changing from lap to lap, and sometimes from corner to corner.
+However, the revisions ended up having a detrimental effect, something that was masked by it actually working OK in the first race in Rio with observers of Mansell's "high downforce" qualifying lap saying that his FW12 looked easily the most stable car on the track.
+The main problem encountered by the team was that air was somehow getting into the hydraulics and disturbing the computerised settings making the FW12's handling unpredictable, with both Mansell and Patrese pointing out on numerous occasions that the suspension settings were not only changing from lap to lap, but sometimes from corner to corner.
 Additionally, the onboard computer which was needed to run the system not only added weight to the car (approximately 25 kg), but also drew power from the car's engine to run properly (approximately 5%).
 This was acceptable when the team started using the system as they had the use of Honda's 1000 bhp V6 turbo.
 In 1988 though the Judd V8, in its first year of F1 competition, was only developing some 600 bhp, which resulted in the car being sluggish, and accounted for its lack of straight line speed.